 - Coach Behaviors: Motivate customers to achieve their goals through timely nudges

-Applied to the insurance industry, these four digital interactions allow you to move beyond the transactional and reactive relationship you may currently have with customers, such as policy renewals and claims processing.
-In addition, they can create engaging, positive experiences with new and existing customers.
+Applied to the insurance industry, these four digital interactions allow you to move beyond the transactional and reactive relationship you may currently have with customers, such as policy renewals and claim processing.
+In addition, they can create positive experiences that contribute to increasing customer engagement.

 Let’s take a closer look at those four strategies that show how continuous connection is already beginning to develop a new business model in the insurance industry and beyond.

 Think of how Netflix™ or other streaming services get you to click on content offerings.
 They look at what you watch, what you click on, and what you scroll past.
 They’ve built an algorithm that tracks increasing customer engagement, giving you the content you’re most likely to respond to.